Member in the Spotlight: Panoptykon Foundation

 The Panoptykon Foundation is the only organisation in Poland that monitors state agencies and corporations that collect massive amounts of data, and has been doing so since 2009.
 The organisation carries out investigations, monitors the legislative process, makes legal interventions and inspire public debate.

-This is the eighth article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in depth.
+This is the 8th article of the series “EDRi member in the Spotlight“, in which our members have the opportunity to present themselves and their work in depth.

-Today we introduce our Polish member Panoptykon Foundation.
+Today we get to know more about our Polish member Panoptykon Foundation.

 1. Who are you and what is your organisation’s goal and mission?

 The Panoptykon Foundation is the only organisation in Poland that monitors state agencies and corporations that collect massive amounts of data, and has been doing so since 2009.
 We carry out investigations, monitor the legislative process, make legal interventions and inspire public debate.
 We help people regain control over their own data.

 2. How did it all begin, and how did your organisation develop its work?